jmd-dk/concept/concept/docs/installation.rst

 System dependencies
 ...................
-In addition to the many dependencies above, CO\ *N*\ CEPT further uses a lot of *system dependencies*, by which is meant programs that usually is installed system-wide.
-These include `Bash <https://www.gnu.org/software/bash/>`_ 3.0 or newer, the `GNU Core Utilities <https://www.gnu.org/software/coreutils/>`_ and the `GNU Find Utilities <https://www.gnu.org/software/findutils/>`_, which are the only three that cannot be installed by the ``installer``.
+In addition to the many dependencies above, CO\ *N*\ CEPT further uses a lot of *system dependencies*, by which is meant programs that are usually installed system-wide.
+These include
+`Bash <https://www.gnu.org/software/bash/>`_ 3.0 or newer, the
+`GNU Core Utilities <https://www.gnu.org/software/coreutils/>`_ and the `GNU Find Utilities <https://www.gnu.org/software/findutils/>`_, which are the only three that cannot be installed by the ``installer``.
 The GNU Find Utilities are only used for building the documentation and may be left out.
-That said, all three of these system dependencies comes preinstalled on virtually all Linux distributions.
+That said, all three of these system dependencies comes preinstalled on the vast majority of Linux distributions.

 Other system dependencies needed for the core CO\ *N*\ CEPT functionality are awk, grep and sed.
 Also, the ``installer`` script and ``update`` utility